noahehall/theBookOfNoah/0current/hashicorp/nomad.md

 ## terms

 - agent: processing running on a server in server/client mode
+- dev agent: runs in server & client mode and does not persist state to disk, useful for experiments and development only
 - server agent: agent running in server mode: the scheduler
+- leader (server): server agent responsible for cluster mgmt
+- follower (server): server agent that isnt the leader
 - client agent: agent running clinet mode: the deployer
-- dev agent: runs in server & client mode and does not persist state to disk, useful for experiments and development only
-- leader: server agent responsible for cluster mgmt
-- follower: server agent that isnt the leader
-- client: agent running in client mode, executes tasks assigned from servers
+- job specification: aka jobspec; schema for nomad jobs
 - job: one/more task groups with one/more tasks
-- job specification: schema for nomad jobs
 - task group: set of tasks that must run together
+- task: smallest unit of work in nomad, executed by task drivers
 - task driver: means of executing a task, e.g. docker
-- task: smallest unit of work in nomad, executed by task drivers
 - allocation: mapping between a task group in a job and a client node, created by server agents to assign jobs to client agents
 - evaluation: how nomad makes scheduling decisions
-- bin packing: scheduling algorithm; attempts to create the most-desnse arrangement deployments to decrease costs related to over-provisioning
+- bin packing: scheduling algorithm; attempts to create the most-desnse arrangement deployments to decrease TCO related to over-provisioning; nomad will pack as many tasks into a machine as possible, aiming to go from ~2% utilization to 20-30% utilization following the law of small numbers
 - spread scheduling: opposite of binpacking, goal is to distribute deployment loads across as many machines as possible
 - gossip protocol: used to connect all the server instances together